kulikov-dev/LRUCache/README.md

 What is it?
 -----------

-Fork.
+<b>Fork.</b>
 A lightweight thread-safe LRU cache for .NET.
-Added supports of IDisposable values.
+* Added supports of IDisposable values.

 Example Usage
 -------------